-Richard is a Canadian paint brush manufacture.
-Currently they have a limited range available from Mypaintbrush just use discount code DF8 at the checkout.
-Or buy the full range from Canada and shipping over.
+Richard is a Canadian paintbrush manufacture.
+Currently they have a limited range available online.
+Or you can have access to the full range from Canada which means shipping over.
 They are what I’d call a premium brush.
 Very high-quality bristles & ergonomically designed.
 I love the sheer number of filaments in the brush and length of them.
-It holds loads of paint and lays of very well.
+It holds loads of paint and lays off very well, especially in emulsion.
 What I don’t like is the density and length of the filaments when it’s wash out time!
 The amount of material it holds can make it a chore to wash out, taking significantly longer to clean.
 Also buying from the UK you only get access to a limited range.
 Price is in the £10-£15 area, so not cheap, but a very nice brush.
 A solid 8/10 for me.
 Easily one of the best paintbrushes out there.

-Oldfields have been making paint brushes in Australia for over 100 years.
+Oldfields have been making paintbrushes in Australia for over 100 years.
 They are master brush makers.
 I’ve been using Oldfields for over a year now.
 They have recently become exclusively available from Mypaintbrush.
-Again, discount code DF8 at the checkout.
 They are an extremely well made and designed brush.
 Available in beaver tail and long handled.
 Nice soft synthetic filaments, paint pickup and flow are also great.
 Long lasting and hold their shape incredibly well after washing out.
 What I don’t like; Not a lot honestly…Maybe a few more filaments in the oval brushes, but that’s just me being picky.
 Price wise I think they are bang on the money at 2 brushes for £15.
 I’d rate then easily at 9/10.

 A massive USA brand, although better known for their rollers than brushes.
 They make rollers for a host of other brands; chances are high you’ve used their stuff and not known it.
 Premier have 3 main blends available.
 My preference is the Morton firm blend.
-It’s a great brush for your thicker paints like Dulux Dimond matt and Armstead Anti mould.
+It’s a great brush for your thicker paints like Dulux Diamond matt and Armstead Anti mould.
 Good pickup and laying off.
 Nice ergonomics and wash out very well.
 I don’t like the filming length, I feel it could be a touch longer.
 Currently only available online buy clicking here, or limited trade paint outlets, but I believe that’s going to improve soon.
 Price wise… £10 – £15 a brush depending on size.
 Solid 7.5/10

 ProDec Ice Fusion